SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex7-SQLConsole/README.md

     ![sample query](images/sample-query.png)

+## Exercise 7.2 Themes
-2. A theme can be selected for SAP HANA Cloud Central which includes the SQL Console.
+A theme can be selected for SAP HANA Cloud Central which includes the SQL Console.

-    Under **Settings** > **Appearance** different light and dark themes are available.
+1. Navigate to **Settings** > **Appearance** and try out a few of the theme options.
 The default theme is SAP Morning Horizon.

     ![Theme selection](images/theme-selection.png)

+## Exercise 7.3 Connect Instance Dialog

-3. An instance that the SQL Console is connected to can be changed in the instance dialog.
+1. An instance that the SQL Console is connected to can be changed in the instance dialog.

     ![Instance selection](images/instance-selection.png)

-    There is a filter for SAP HANA database and data lake Relational Engine instances and a search bar.
+2. There is a filter for SAP HANA database and data lake Relational Engine instances and a search bar.
 Previously specified connections can be reused so the user name and password for the database does not need to be re-entered.

     ![connected instance dialog](images/connected-instance-dialog.png)

+## Exercise 7.4 Multiple SQL Tabs
-4. Additional SQL Console tabs can be opened enabling connections to different instances or to the same instance but with a different set of credentials.
+1. Additional SQL Console tabs can be opened enabling connections to different instances or to the same instance but with a different set of credentials.

     ![open additional SQL Console tabs](images/open-sql-console-tab.png)

+## Exercise 7.5 Download or Import SQL
-5. The contents of a SQL Console can be downloaded or uploaded.
+1. The contents of a SQL Console can be downloaded or imported.

     ![download or upload](images/download-and-upload.png)

     The contents of a SQL Console are not preserved between browser reloads in the current version.

+## Exercise 7.6 Create Database Objects
-6. Execute the below SQLScript to create a usergroup, two users, two roles with privileges, a schema, a few tables, a view, a function, and a stored procedure.  **If you are attending SAP TechEd and are using the shared DA262 instance, this SQL will already have been executed**.
+1. Execute the below SQLScript to create a usergroup, two users, two roles with privileges, a schema, a few tables, a view, a function, and a stored procedure.  **If you are attending SAP TechEd and are using the shared DA262 instance, this SQL will already have been executed**.

     ```SQL
     CREATE USERGROUP HOTEL_USER_GROUP SET PARAMETER 'minimal_password_length' = '8', 'force_first_password_change' = 'FALSE';